noflo/noflo/README.md

 ### Some ideas

-* Browser-based visual programming environment for viewing and editing NoFlo graphs
 * Real-time status of the NoFlo graph via socket.io, see where data is flowing
 * [Web Workers](https://github.com/pgriess/node-webworker) based multiprocess runner
 * Sockets-based multi-computer runner